 NOTE: Use of the Made for Apple badge means that an accessory has been designed to connect specifically to iPhone, iPad, and iPod touch models, and has been certified by the developer to meet Apple performance standards.
-Apple is not responsible for the operation of this device or its compliance with safety and regulatory standards.

-© 2025 GN Hearing A/S. All rights reserved.
+Apple is not responsible for the operation of this device or its compliance with safety and regulatory standards. © 2024 GN Hearing A/S. All rights reserved.
 Apple, the Apple logo, iPhone, iPad, iPod touch are trademarks of Apple Inc., registered in the U.S. and other countries.
 App Store is a service mark of Apple Inc., registered in the US and other countries.
 Android, Google Play and the Google Play logo are trademarks of Google LLC.
+The Bluetooth word mark and logos are registered trademarks owned by Bluetooth SIG, Inc.